grantcolley/blazor-solution-setup/README.md

 4.4.
 Delete *Class1.cs*

 4.5.
 Create the class [WeatherForecastService](https://github.com/grantcolley/blazor-solution-setup/blob/main/src/AppServices/WeatherForecastService.cs) that implements [IWeatherForecastService](https://github.com/grantcolley/blazor-solution-setup/blob/main/src/AppCore/Interface//IWeatherForecastService.cs)
+  * Create two constructors:
-  * Create two constructors.
-One accepting `HttpClient` which will be called from [BlazorWebAssemblyApp](https://github.com/grantcolley/blazor-solution-setup/tree/main/src/BlazorWebAssemblyApp)The other accepting both `HttpClient` and `TokenProvider` which will be called from [BlazorServerApp](https://github.com/grantcolley/blazor-solution-setup/tree/main/src/BlazorServerApp)
+    * One accepting `HttpClient` which will be called from [BlazorWebAssemblyApp](https://github.com/grantcolley/blazor-solution-setup/tree/main/src/BlazorWebAssemblyApp).
+    * The other accepting `HttpClient` and `TokenProvider`, which will be called from [BlazorServerApp](https://github.com/grantcolley/blazor-solution-setup/tree/main/src/BlazorServerApp).
   * In the `GetWeatherForecasts()` method, if `useAccessToken` is true then add it to the header of the request.

 ```C#